APogue/APogue.github.io/projects/codebook.md

    - Before submitting coding, verify that every source ID cited exists in the provided materials
    - Remove any reference to sources that cannot be verified with exact filenames

+## Justification Protocol

+To prevent confusion in using adjacent incidents or broader context as evidence for the incident being coded:

+1. **Contextual Accuracy**:
+   - Ensure quotations refer SPECIFICALLY to the incident being coded, not broader events
+   - Track narrative flow in sources to understand what pronouns (e.g., "it", "this") refer to
+   - Verify that statements aren't about adjacent issues or general climate

+2. **Evidence Verification**:
+   - Read the FULL paragraph surrounding any quote you use as evidence
+   - Never extract quotes without understanding their complete context
+   - If a statement refers to multiple events or a general situation, do not use it as evidence for a specific incident

+3. **Precision in Counting**:
+   - When noting "found approximately X references" to a particular tone or theme, only count references that specifically address the incident being coded
+   - For variables requiring quantitative thresholds (e.g., >60% of references), document your counting methodology

 ## 🔹 Metadata & Utility Fields